aessam/liteagent/docs/TEST_FEATURE_MATRIX.md

 | test_multi_step_reasoning.py            | Tests multi-step reasoning with multiple tools           | Mix of standalone and class method tools                  | All supported models             |
 | test_multi_agent.py                     | Tests multi-agent communication and routing              | Agent-as-tool pattern                                    | All supported models             |
 | test_validation.py                      | Tests validation patterns and assertions                 | Mix of tool types with validation                         | All supported models             |

+## LLM-Proof Testing Strategies

+Our testing approach introduces strategies to make tests more reliable with LLMs:

+1. **External Knowledge Tests**: Tests like `test_get_user_data_class_method` require retrieving data that the LLM couldn't possibly know, making tool usage essential.

+2. **Complex Calculation Tests**: Tests like `test_multiply_numbers_class_method` use calculations that are beyond reasonable LLM capabilities (1299792458 × 6626070040).

+3. **Explicit Tool Usage Instructions**: Tests include clear instructions telling the LLM to use tools rather than trying to answer directly.

+4. **Tool Execution Verification**: Rather than just checking response content, our tests verify that the appropriate tools were called with correct parameters.

+5. **Optional Marking**: Tests that might have reliability issues are marked with `@pytest.mark.optional` so they can be selectively excluded from critical test runs.

+These strategies help create more reliable tests that are less susceptible to variability in LLM behavior and better at validating the core functionality of the agent framework.